 Pity the history major.
 They are the ones whose parents shake their heads wondering if their child will ever get a job beyond being a Starbucks barista.
 However, what those parents may not know is that a history major can be a strong basis for a number of jobs — and lucrative jobs at that.
-A bachelor's degree in history teaches students the following valuable skills:
+A bachelor's degree in history is designed to teach students the following valuable skills:

 - Analytical thinking